redbeam.comhs-fshubfsRedBeam_Logo-1

 What Are Assets?
 Types, Characteristics, and Examples

-- Asset categories include fixed assets (non-current assets), tangible assets, intangible assets, operating assets, and non-operating assets.
+• Asset categories include fixed assets (non-current assets), tangible assets, intangible assets, operating assets, and non-operating assets.

 What Is an Asset?

-Assets are items of value acquired in the past that individuals, businesses, or other entities can convert into cash at a future date.
-They include current assets such as cash and cash equivalents, fixed assets such as buildings and equipment, financial assets such as stocks and bonds, and intangible assets such as patents and copyrights.
+Assets are items of value which include current assets such as cash and cash equivalents, fixed assets such as furniture and equipment, financial assets such as stocks and bonds, and intangible assets such as patents and copyrights.
+Business can further group assets into how they are used related to core operations or those used for other, non-operating activities.

-In accounting, assets appear on balance sheets.
-They are contrasted with liabilities, representing debt an individual or company owes.
+Assets appear on accounting balance sheets, representing debt an individual or company owes.
 Together with equity, assets and liabilities provide a snapshot of current financial health.
+The world of business assets is vast and varied.

 Current Assets